clyle342/pet-carry/README.md

 ## 🐛 Bugs

-- **Splash Screen Not Working**
+- **Splash Screen Issues**
-  The splash screen may not display correctly on some devices or emulators.
-This is currently under investigation.
+  The splash screen may not render correctly on certain devices or emulators.
+This is currently being investigated.

-- **API Parse Error**
+- **API Parsing Errors**
-  Every API has trouble Pushing and Getting information due to a back in the environment or server configuration it results in data being parsed incorrectly.
+  Some API calls may fail due to misconfiguration in the environment or server settings (I believe), resulting in data parsing errors.
+Placeholder data is currently used, but the underlying functionality is implemented and requires final testing after configuration adjustments.

 ---